gabrielbit/laravel-backoffice/README.md

 currently logged in user has permission to use.

 You can customize your permissions repository by publishing the backoffice config files and editing the `auth.php` file.
-By default, an `InsecurePermissionRepository` implementation is used.
+By default, a `RoutePermissionRepository` implementation is used.

+## Users and Groups
+The Backoffice will associate `users` and `groups` resources for you, and will be available through the `/backoffice/backoffice-users` and `/backoffice/backoffice-groups` urls, respectively.

+Use this CRUDs to administrate users and groups.
+Make sure only administrators can access this pages!

 ## Contributing
 This project is being developed with [PHPSpec](http://phpspec.net).